Lur1an/lurian.xyz/src/posts/sample.md

 ---
-title: Sample post
+title: Sample Post
-description: Trying stuff
+description: Just to have something on this page.
-published: false
+published: true
-headerImage: /default.jpg
 categories:
-  - First
+  - Sample
-date: 2023-02-10
+date: 2023-01-10
 ---

 # Markdown